China's Flood of New Electric Cars Cost 20% More to Insure Than Fuel-Powered Cars - NewsBreak

 The US Embassy in Moscow is urging Americans to leave Russia as soon as possible.
 The embassy warned that dual nationals could be conscripted into military service.
 Putin recently announced a military mobilization plan as the Ukraine war rages on.
 The US Embassy in Moscow said in a new security...

-Biden Approves $1.1 Billion More in Military Aid to Ukraine; Russia Denies Nord Stream Sabotage Allegations
+U.S. Embassy in Moscow Tells Citizens to Leave the Country Immediately; Russia Denies Nord Stream Sabotage Allegations

 This is CNBC's live blog tracking developments on the war in Ukraine.
 See below for the latest updates.
 After a series of sham referendums in four Russian-occupied parts of Ukraine, the results are out.
 Unsurprisingly, they show a resounding majority voted to join Russia.
 The referendums are widely seen as rigged, as many irregular voting practices have been reported.